Stylok5/Project-2-GameofQuotes/README.md

 The three components of the application:

+**Homepage**: the project's initial landing page, designed with both aesthetic appeal and functionality in mind.
+Its primary purpose is to provide an engaging and visually appealing introduction to the project, enticing users to explore further.

 **Header**: displays the navigation menu for the web application at the top of the screen.
 It consists of a nav element containing an unordered list of navigation links that are generated dynamically using the navigationLinks array.Each link in the navigation menu is represented as a list item (li) and wrapped in a Link component from the react-router-dom library to enable client-side routing.
 The navigationLinks array is an array of objects that define the title of the link and its associated slug.

-**Homepage**: a search page that lets users search for characters by name, using filter and find array methods, and see a list of matching results.
+**Characters**: a search page that lets users search for characters by name, using filter and find array methods, and see a list of matching results.
 They can then click on a character's name to see a page with a list of their quotes.

 **QuotePage**: a detail page that displays information about a selected character, based on their slug which is used as a parameter, including their name, house, and a list of their quotes.